 The town of Naples, located at the southern end of the lake, is part of the Finger Lakes wine region.
 You can visit seven wineries along the 41-mile Canandaigua Wine Trail to sample their Pinot Noir, Merlot, Riesling, and Traminette wines.

 The motto of Ontario County's Lake Country is "the fun of it all."
 Enjoy a variety of water activities, including sailing, boating, and swimming.
 Anglers can try their luck at catching lake trout, brown trout, rainbow trout, largemouth bass, smallmouth bass, chain pickerel, and panfish.

 Make sure to spend some time off the water enjoying the area's special events and spectacular inland scenery.
 Star gaze while attending a summertime concert at the Finger Lakes Performing Arts Center, an outside amphitheater.
-Savor the area?s famous Grape Pies in the fall during the grape harvest.
+Savor the area's famous Grape Pies in the fall during the grape harvest.
 Drive the quiet roads to view the spectacular fall foliage.
-In winter, hit the slopes of the Bristol Mountain Winter Resort.
+In winter, hit the nearby slopes.
 Ski "the vertical" or enjoy the slower pace of groomed cross-country trails.